Parmeetsinghsaluja/Course_Manager_Application_SpringBoot/README.md

 This repository also contains the backend or middle tier of the Faculty Application developed in React and Redux.
-The repository of front end is https://github.com/Parmeetsinghsaluja/React
+The repository for frontend  of Faculty Application is https://github.com/Parmeetsinghsaluja/React